LordHeImchen/ipypetrinet/README.md

 ![PetriWidget](./examples/PetriWidget.png)

 The Widget consists of 18 buttons and a resizable canvas.
 The functionality of each button is briefly described below.
 After adding cells (places or transitions) to the canvas, you can connect them via a link by clicking and holding `alt-key` and then dragging the source-cell to the destination-cell.
 You can only add links between places and transitions.
-Note that you can give labels to places and transitions and probabilities to links.
+Note that you can assign labels to places and transitions and probabilities to links.
 By double-clicking a cell or a link you can modify the label or probability respectively.
 Transitions can be enriched with custom conditions by clicking the attached add-button.
 Please also note that the canvas can be resized by dragging the lower-right corner up or down.

 - `Graphs` will show a dropdown of two example graphs, which can be selected to play around with.
 - `Save Graph` will save the currently displayed graph in the `Graphs` dropdown.
 (CAUTION: It will only be stored temporarily in the local storage of the browser)
 - `Import Graph` allows you to import a JSON- or PNML-file as a graph to be displayed in the widget.
 This also restores available conditions, case- and event-attributes of the imported model.
-If the PNML-file does not provide proper position attributes, its approximate layout will be restored automatically.
+If the PNML-file does not provide proper position-attributes, its approximate layout will be restored automatically.
 - `Download SVG` allows you to download the current graph as SVG.
 - `Download Graph` allows you to download the current graph as JSON- or PNML-file, which may be imported in another session to resume working.
 It also stores the corresponding conditions, case- and event-attributes.
 - `Zoom in` and `Zoom out` will enlarge or shrink the graph.